GetStream/stream-chat-swift/docusaurus/docs/iOS/basics/integration.md

 ![Screenshot shows an Xcode screen with dependency targets to be selected](../assets/spm-02.png)

-After you press finish, it's done!
+After you press finish, it's done.

 :::caution
 Because StreamChat SDKs have to be distributed with its resources, the minimal Swift version requirement for this installation method is 5.3.
 If you need to support older Swift version, please install it using CocoaPods.